 - 1 cup raspberries, frozen are acceptable

-- 4 cups fresh fruit: a combination of raspberries, strawberries, blueberries
+- 4 cups of fresh fruit: a combination of raspberries, strawberries, and blueberries

 - ¼ cup of water

 - 2 tbsp brandy

 - Homemade whipping cream: 2 cups heavy cream and 2 tbsp sugar

 Cut up pound cake into cubes.

 If the strawberries are whole, slice them in half and reserve six halves for decoration.
 Also, reserve 8 plump raspberries and ½ -3/4 cup blueberries to decorate.

 Bring raspberry jam, water, and brandy to a slow boil.
 Simmer for 5 minutes.

 To make whipping cream, use a hand mixer to beat heavy cream and sugar.
 Be careful not to overwhip!